An overview of my experiences. Scroll all the way down for a skill summary.

 2014 - 2016

 Transit directions in Google Maps is a beloved feature that helps millions of people get from here to there, via public transit, wherever they are in the world.
-By focusing on our users’ needs, I helped shift the value proposition to include the unaddressed need of helping locals to navigate their cities.
+By focusing on understanding our users’ unmet needs, I helped shift the value proposition of our product towards helping locals navigate their cities.

-• Owned the user experience for Transit in Google Maps and Search
+• Owned the design and user experience for Transit in Google Maps and Search

-• Redesigned core flows to better address needs of urban city-dwellers
+• Redesigned core flows (e.g. trip page, alerts) to better address the needs of urban city-dwellers

-• Influence product strategy through conceptual design and storytelling
+• Influenced “Urban Mobility” product strategy through concept design and storytelling

 Other Google Work